iamramakanthreddyk/fuelsync-new/docs/api-endpoints.md

 - Superadmins: No station restrictions
 - Plans: Apply at station level, not user level
 - Sales: Calculated automatically or entered manually
-- Daily Closure: Reconciles sales vs tender collections
+- Settlements (Daily Closure): Reconciles sales vs tender collections

 ## Authentication
 These endpoints currently have `verify_jwt = false` for testing.
 In production: